Q: Do you havethis plant/seeds for sale? How much does it cost?

 A: No, we can't.
 All plants have to be declared and proper paperwork (phytocertificate, etc) has to be obtained.
 All internationally shipped packages will be declared at full purchase price.
 No exceptions.

-A: Well, nobody likes to pay tax.
-We understand that.
-But we're required by law to collect these taxes for all orders sent to Florida addresses.
+A: We are required by law to collect these taxes for all orders sent to Florida addresses.
 If you didn't provide proper state to calculate taxes, then we'll add taxes separately to your credit card.
 If you're tax exempt then contact us before placing an order and we'll help you.

 only can guarantee a good